-Selected college students from environmental health programs accredited by the National Environmental Health Science and Protection Accreditation Council (EHAC) will receive a base stipend of $4,000 for undergradaute and $ 6000 for graduate students to complete the 10-week internship.
-Students temporarily relocating for the internship may be eligible to receive an additional stipend to cover relocation expenses.
+Selected college students from environmental health programs accredited by the National Environmental Health Science and Protection Accreditation Council (EHAC) will receive a base stipend of $6,000 for undergradaute and $8,000 for graduate students to complete the 10-week internship.

 Local, state and tribal health departments interested in hosting an environmental health student intern are asked to complete this application form and meet the following eligibility criteria.

 To be considered as a host program, the health department or environmental health program must meet the following criteria:

 - The site must provide opportunities for student interns to experience multiple environmental health programs/activities throughout the internship.
-Examples of programmatic areas include food safety, onsite water and wastewater programs, vector control, institutional environmental health, laboratory process.
+Examples of programmatic areas include food safety, onsite water and wastewater programs, vector control, institutional environmental health, or laboratory process.
 Short-term work and experiences with other governmental health agencies is also encouraged.

-- The site must have the ability to assist the student in identifying and completing an independent project that focuses on solving a current or project environmental health problem or challenge facing the host health department.
+- The site must have the ability to assist the student in identifying and completing an independent project that focuses on solving a current environmental health problem or challenge facing the host health department.
 This project may be used by the intern to meet university internship requirements.

 - This internship opportunity is primarily a MENTORSHIP.
 The site must assign a mentor to the intern who should be available to assist in mentoring and advising the student intern on a daily basis throughout the internship period.